 DO NOT USE ETHER OR ANY STARTING FLUID FOR STARTING THE ENGINE.
 SEVERE ENGINE DAMAGE CAN OCCUR.

-IMPORTANT: When starting the engine after storage time of over 3 months, first un-plug the stop solenoid and activate the starter for about 10 seconds to allow oil to reach engine parts.
+IMPORTANT: When starting the engine after a storage time of over 3 months, first set the manual stop lever to the "STOP" position and activate the starter for about 10 seconds to allow oil to reach engine parts.